 Office Opening Hours:

 Monday to Friday: 9am to 1pm / 2pm to 5pm.
-Saturday: 9am to 1pm.
-Closed on Sundays and Bank Holidays.
+Closed on Saturday, Sunday and Bank Holidays.

 Capuchin Friary, Church Street, Dublin 7.